Update October 6, 2021:

 Our Board of Directors and Advisory Council:

 Our Board of Directors adopted new criteria for membership in the Board of Directors and the Advisory Council that balances professional skills with life experiences that better represent the communities from which we draw our current and future audiences.
-We have elected four new members to our Board of Directors.
-The nominating committee of the Board of Directors is organizing a meeting to discuss strategies for further expansion.
+We have elected six new members to our Board of Directors.

 Our Artistic Practices: